marcodca/do-it-better/README.md

 ## Acknowledgments
 Everybody was doing a to-do's app, I just wanted to be popular!!!
 This project is in deed my version of, apparently, a must-have in every developers curriculum.
 It was also a great chance to play around with graphQL with Apollo (server and client), and especially to work with such a neat feature like graphQL subscriptions.
 The back-end of the project is done with express, the already mentioned Apollo server, and mongoDB for the database, connected with mongoose.
 On the front-end I used React, routing with react-router, Apollo-client, styled-components and some animations with react-spring.

-Note: The general structure of the app is done, but I still need to work on the styling and the responsiveness of it.